-Paid by Medicare to check on the quality of care for people with Medicare
+Paid by Medicare to check on the quality of care for people with Medicare help improve the quality of care for people with Medicare.
+Livanta is an independent organization.
+It is not connected with our plan.

 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
 For California, the Quality Improvement Organization is called Livanta.